-Primarly the Bill is focussed on improving safety in the construction of High Risk Residential Buildings (>18m), but it will have wider implications and much of the secondary regulation and cultural changes will undoubtedly impact on the wider sector.
+Primarly the Act is focussed on improving safety in the construction of High Risk Residential Buildings (>18m), but it will have wider implications and much of the secondary regulation and cultural changes will undoubtedly impact on the wider sector.

 Introducing a new Regulator

-Most significantly the Bill provides powers to a new Building Safety Regulator who will oversee the construction process and is now empowered to start holding individuals to account and taking enforcement action when required.
+Most significantly the Act provides powers to a new Building Safety Regulator who will oversee the construction process and is now empowered to start holding individuals to account and taking enforcement action when required.
 It also defines the role of the Construction Products Regulator in providing oversight for testing and control of the supply of construction products – the Construction Products Regulator will have the power to remove product from the market.

 The Building Safety Regulator will also oversee the work of the Building Competence Committee to advise it on industry competence, to monitor and facilitate improvement of industry competence and provide guidance.
-This work will be particularly focussed on the key actors defined in the Bill (aligned to the CDM regulations), the Client, Principal designer, Principal contractor, Designer and Contractor.
+This work will be particularly focussed on the key actors defined in the Act (aligned to the CDM regulations), the Client, Principal designer, Principal contractor, Designer and Contractor.